dwrolvink/powershell-misc/IntroductionToModules.md

 # Introduction to Powershell Modules
-## The purpose of modules
+## The goal
-Let's say we write a simple function, and then want to use it throughout a package, or just anywhere on our local machine:
+Let's say we write a simple function, and then want to use it throughout a package, or just anywhere on our local machine.
+How do we make such a function available in a way that's simple and sustainable?

+## How you might do it without modules
+Take the function below.
+Note that it's very simple.
+When you're planning on starting a big project, it's always useful to start with basic wrapper functions for often used actions.
+Now, if we want to change the way we log later on, instead of refactoring all our scripts, we only need to change the wrapper function below.

 ``` powershell
 # .\writelog.ps1